 How Much Is an Oil Change?

-While an oil change can still cost as little as $20, that total can quickly escalate to $100 or more depending on the vehicle and the oil selected.
+While coupons and special offers can often reduce the price of services, on average you can expect to pay between about $20 and $100 or so depending on the vehicle and the oil selected.
 In our survey, Walmart came out on top as the best place for a cheap oil change.
-For a few pennies under $20, Walmart's Pit Crew oil change supplies up to 5 quarts of Quaker State Advanced Durability conventional motor oil (5W-20, 5W-30, or 10W-30), an oil filter, a chassis lube, a battery performance check, and tire pressure adjustment.
-For $10 more, Walmart's Standard oil change package substitutes a "featured" conventional oil for Quaker State and adds some function and fluid checks, along with top-offs and vacuuming, etc. This service is more comparable to a conventional oil change at the other chains but still cheaper: You'll pay a minimum of $35 at Pep Boys (the second-cheapest chain overall) and between $41 and $45 at the others.
+With an everyday price of few pennies under $20, Walmart's Pit Crew oil change supplies up to 5 quarts of Quaker State Advanced Durability conventional motor oil (5W-20, 5W-30, or 10W-30), an oil filter, a chassis lube, a battery performance check, and tire pressure adjustment.
+For $10 more, Walmart's Lube Services oil change package substitutes a "featured" conventional oil for Quaker State and adds some function and fluid checks, along with top-offs and vacuuming, etc. This service is more comparable to a conventional oil change at the major chains but still cheaper than most: While Firestone manages to match this price, you'll pay between $40 and $50 at the other places.

-Prices for Walmart oil changes using fully synthetic ($50) and synthetic-blend/high-mileage ($40) motor oils also fall well below the retail prices at the other outlets, especially for the full synthetic change.
-Walmart's price is a whopping 41 percent less than the most expensive competitors, Jiffy Lube and Valvoline, which both charge $85 for that service.
-While Firestone is surprisingly competitive for the pricier oil option, charging $73, Walmart still charges about 32 percent less.
+Prices for Walmart oil changes using full synthetic motor oil ($45) and synthetic blend/high-mileage oil ($36) fall well below the retail prices at the other outlets, especially for the full synthetic change.
+Its most expensive competitors, Jiffy Lube and Valvoline, charge more than twice as much for that service ($94 and $100, respectively).
+Firestone also handily undercuts the other chains for the pricier oil option, charging $70 for its basic “Gold” full-synthetic service ($100 for the “Premium” option), but Walmart still charges about 36% less.

 Oil Change Coupons and Deals

 While Walmart appears to be the clear winner in our survey based on its walk-up pricing, determining where consumers will get the best deal every time is nearly impossible.
-Discounting is the norm in the oil-change industry, and virtually every outlet from the largest national chain to the local mechanic usually offers some type of special deal to get customers into their shops.
-For example, we saw coupons and special offers from chains like Pep Boys and Firestone that brought down the cost of a conventional oil change to around $25.
-Our local mechanic did one better, with a $15-off coupon that dropped the cost of a standard oil change down to just $20 — the same as Walmart's price.
-Even dealerships sometimes offer oil change specials that make their costs competitive.
+Discounting is the norm in the oil-change industry, and virtually every outlet from the largest national chain to the local mechanic usually offers some type of special deal to lure customers.
+For example, we saw coupons and special offers from chains like Pep Boys, where customers could get 25% off conventional and high-mileage/synthetic blend oil change packages, and Firestone had a coupon for a $25 standard oil change.
+Over the phone, Jiffy Lube told us we could get half off the price of an oil change for a second vehicle.
+The local dealership actually had one of the best deals around, with a special on a full synthetic oil change for just $50, dropping its price by more than half, to within $5 of the cost at Walmart.

-Gauging prices at specialty chains like Jiffy Lube and Valvoline Instant Oil Change is a bit more complicated.
-Jiffy Lube is exclusively a franchise operation, while Valvoline has a mix of company-owned locations and franchises.
+Gauging prices at specialty chains is a bit more complicated.
+For example, Jiffy Lube is exclusively a franchise operation, while Valvoline has a mix of company-owned locations and franchises.
 Both companies give their outlets a bit of latitude in setting prices based on costs and competition in the areas where they operate.
-As a result, while our survey prices are representative, and pulled from locations in different parts of the country, we did see quite a bit of price variation among stores.
-In addition, these chains offer specials both on the national level and from specific franchise holders.
-Offers and coupons we found ranged from $5 off any oil change at any store in the country to $20 for a conventional oil change only at specific locations.
+As a result, while our survey prices are representative of the local market, and pulled from multiple locations, we saw quite a bit of price variation among stores.
+In addition, chains sometimes offer specials both on the national level — we found a Valvoline oil change coupon for $7 off a full-service full synthetic or synthetic blend change — and from specific franchise holders.
+One Jiffy Lube oil change coupon promised a $10 discount on its Signature Service, but it was good only at participating locations.
+Pep Boys' Carlife Rewards program used to offer some money-saving perks to loyal customers, but the program is currently undergoing a revamp and has been on hiatus since September 2020.
+Keep an eye out, however, as the company promises new programs in 2021.

 Locations and Convenience